While most people are using Bumble, Hinge, Tinder etc. to find love, the biggest stars in Hollywood are using Raya.

 Some of the biggest celebrities have used Raya.

-It was reported just this week that our very own Paul Mescal set up an account recently.
+It was reported last summer that our very own Paul Mescal set up an account.

 And it's believed I'm A Celeb's Roman Kemp joined it after his split from Anne-Sophie Flury.